 What’s the Difference Between a Crash and an Accident?

-When discussing a personal injury, the difference between the words “crash” and “accident” can have a big impact on your case.
-But the definitions are not that different according to the Merriam-Webster dictionary.
+When discussing a personal injury, the difference between the words “crash” and “accident” can have a big impact on your case, with the technical definitions meaning:

 - Accident: an unfortunate event resulting especially from carelessness or ignorance

 - Crash: a breaking to pieces by or as if by collision